 - Leg pain that doesn't go away

 - Severe pain or pressure in your chest

 - Sudden, severe headache unlike your usual headaches

 - Weakness or numbness in an arm or leg, or trouble speaking

 - Two missed periods or other possible signs of pregnancy

 How you prepare

-You'll need to request a prescription for NuvaRing from your health care provider.
 Your health care provider will review your medical history and check your blood pressure.
 Talk to your health care provider about any medications you're taking, including nonprescription and herbal products.